sugimotot/btsdoc-portal/developers/7_tutorials/04_distributed_access_dex.md

 ## Distributed Access to the BitShares Decentralised Exchange

-### Distributed Access to the BitShares Decentralised Exchange

 I hope to encourage and promote more access points and backup WebSocket (wss) gateways for BitShares.
 This is the logical progression from [Run your own decentralised exchange](https://steemit.com/bitshares/@ihashfury/run-your-own-decentralised-exchange) post.
 BitShares ###Distributed Access to the BitShares Network

 ### BitShares Node Setup